 When most people think of Southern California, the image that comes to mind is of golden sand beaches running for miles, beautiful sunsets and surfers galore.
 This is exactly what is waiting to greet you in Huntington Beach!
 From relaxing on the beach, to adventure sports and delicious restaurants, Huntington Beach offers something for everyone, making it a great destination for families who love to sit back and relax or get out and explore.

-A Perfect Family Weekend in Huntington Beach
+A Perfect Family Weekend: Things to Do in Huntington Beach

 We went to Huntington Beach as part of my son’s spring break staycation.
 Huntington Beach is located just 45 minutes south of Los Angeles, in Orange County.
 A visit to the beach side town can be made as a day trip from LA, but it is totally worth splurging on the Hilton’s Waterfront Beach Hotel to make a weekend of it.
 The Hilton is located directly across the street from the beach, a few blocks from Pacific City (a trendy outdoor mall with great food and shopping) and minutes from the harbor and downtown Huntington Beach.